-Teacher licensure candidates who complete the approved teacher education program, including: the Virginia Communication and Literacy Assessment (VCLA), PRAXIS II, Reading for Virginia Educators Assessment (RVE) for PreK-6 and special education licensure and other state mandated tests, as well as, certification or training in: Child Abuse and Neglect Reporting for Educators, Emergency first aid, Cardiopulmonary resuscitation (CPR), and the use of automated external defibrillators (AED), and Dyslexia Awareness Training, are eligible for a Virginia teaching licensure with an endorsement in a special area of study.
+Teacher licensure candidates who complete the approved teacher education program, including: the Virginia Communication and Literacy Assessment (VCLA), licensure PRAXIS II Content Assessment and other state mandated tests, as well as, certification or training in: Child Abuse Neglect Reporting for Educators, Emergency Cardiopulmonary resuscitation (CPR), and the use of automated external defibrillators (AED), and Dyslexia Awareness Training, are eligible for a Virginia teaching licensure with an endorsement in a special area of study.
 All programs at Bluefield College have been approved by the Virginia State Board of Education.
-The fee for an initial Virginia teaching license is \$50 for Virginia residents and \$75 for out-of-state residents.
-The School of Education works with all teacher licensure candidates completing the approved program to facilitate their obtaining a teaching license in Virginia.
-It is the teacher licensure candidate's responsibility to submit all minimum scores and certifications to the School of Education along with the licensure application and the appropriate license fee.
+The fee for an initial Virginia teaching license is \$50100 for Virginia residents and \$150 for out-of-state residents.
+The School of Education and Social Sciences works with all teacher licensure candidates completing the approved program to facilitate their obtaining a teaching license in Virginia.
+It is the teacher licensure candidate's responsibility to submit all minimum scores and certifications to the School of Education and Social Sciences along with the licensure application and the appropriate license fee.
 No teacher licensure candidates will be recommended for licensure until student teaching is completed.